 - Carbonation of an Alcoholic Drink – Carbonated drinks will reduce the level of absorption.
 If you consumed champagne or consumed a hard liquor drink with added soda, the level of alcohol absorption will change and it would be once again hard to calculate the level of absorption without knowing.

-- One of the most important factors affecting absorption is the rate at which an individual consumes alcohol.
+- Rate of Consumption: One of the most important factors affecting absorption is the rate at which an individual consumes alcohol.
 For example, a slow drinker will absorb alcohol at a much slower rate than a fast drinker.
 Someone who sips his drink throughout the day clearly will not get as impaired as a person who gulps his drink quickly.

 - Medical conditions will often affect the rate of absorption and elimination.
 For example, stomach conditions and conditions related to gastrointestinal illnesses (such as GERD) might have a huge impact on the level of absorption and elimination and will make the calculation of impairment very difficult.
 Additionally, GERD will cause alcohol to be expelled back into the esophagus, which will influence the breathalyzer machine, giving you a falsely high BAC reading.

-- Lastly, individual variations of each person can play a significant role in the absorption and elimination of alcohol.
+- Individual variations of each person can play a significant role in the absorption and elimination of alcohol.
 Each of us is a different person who does not fit a prosecutorial model of an average person.
 For instance, an average man in the United States is 5’10, but most people you know are not.

-- With so many factors affecting absorption – it is clear that many government experts are not intellectually honest when they provide testimony that absorption is identical among all people.
+- With so many factors affecting absorption/elimination – it is clear that many government experts are not intellectually honest when they provide testimony that absorption/elimination is identical among all people.
 Los Angeles DUI attorney has the necessary experience to defend you against the government and the experts who will say almost anything to secure a conviction.
 Through a process called “impeachment”, a Los Angeles DUI attorney can show the errors in experts’ calculations and the wrong assumptions made by the prosecutors.
 Los Angeles DUI defense attorneys will cross-examine DUI prosecutor’s experts and will expose the truth and show how inaccurate their testimony is and ultimately that the government can not prove beyond a reasonable doubt that you were above the legal limit when you drove the car.

 INCREASED ABSORPTION TIME BASED ON THE TYPE OF AN ALCOHOLIC BEVERAGE